-Intern Applications, Activities, Responsibilities, and Evaluations octoral interns at WKPIC become part of vibrant, recovery-based, interdisciplinary recovery teams.
-We value our active learning environment, require participation in our 12-month, 2000-hour mandatory training schedule, and encourage participation in a multitude of additional specialty trainings, facility and community-based leadership activities, and informal facility and community-based social activities.
+Intern Applications, Activities, Responsibilities, and Evaluations octoral interns become part of vibrant, recovery-based, interdisciplinary treatment teams.
+We value our active learning environment, require participation in our 12-month, 2100-hour mandatory training schedule, and encourage participation in a multitude of additional specialty trainings, facility and community-based leadership activities, and informal facility and community-based social activities.
+While the current pandemic situation may limit face-to-face activities, we are working to learn through, provide services through, and teach through a variety of telehealth and virtual options.